ankschoubey/whatsapptojson/README.md

     ]
 }
  ```
-Each item in chats could have type of "whatsapp meta" or "attachment" or "conversation"
+Each item in chats could have type of "whatsapp meta" or "attachment" or "conversation".